xeoncross/go-embeddable-stores/README.md

-pogreb-bench
+Go Embeddable Store
 ============

-pogreb-bench is a benchmarking tool for databases that can be compiled with Go into a single binary.
+Go is a compiled language with a number of high-performance data stores  that can be compiled with Go into a single binary.
 These databases are called "in-process" or "embedded".

+By default, most apps slap MongoDB or MySQL/MariaDB into an application for storing state.
+Since we left the .net/node/php/ruby/python world we can have our database bundled right into our application.
+For smaller projects which do not need a globally distributed / sharded database this is a great devops win.

+Embedded databases are not for you if:

+- building a serverless app (AWS lambda / Zeit Now)
+- dealing with >1 Million TCP requests a day
+- have highly concurrent request patterns

 These benchmarks are off for a variety of reasons including differing levels of durability/sync and feature-scope.
 I recommend people default to goleveldb for a general store.

 # Embeddable Go Databases